danielmcgraw/resume/resume.md

 #### Software Engineer \[MAR.2013 - Present\]

  * Absorbed by Sykes as part of a buyout of Alpine Access
+ * As part of a small team help Pivot the direction of the admissions platform
+ * Modify existing web applications for use in brick and mortar locations

 ### Alpine Access, Denver, CO